-Always surrounded by the sea, with a family heritage of sailing, writing, acting and painting, the O’Malley-Keyes clan of eight children were expected to choose a creative endeavor.
+Always surrounded by the sea, with a family heritage of sailing, writing, acting, and painting, the O’Malley-Keyes clan of eight children were expected to choose a creative endeavor.
 Their father, Nial O’Malley-Keyes, was a published author and a world traveler.
 A man who brought a feeling of zest for life to an art form, he demanded that each one of his eight children choose their expression of creation.
 It could be acting, writing, painting, sculpting, weaving, or whatever creative endeavor that interested them.
-But it was mandatory, that each one of his children chose something artistic, something creative, to do during the summer months.
+However, it was mandatory that each one of his children chose something artistic, something creative, to do during the summer months.
 Ms. O’Malley-Keyes embraced painting.

 Starting in the late ’60s, the artist lived in Provincetown during the summer.
 She spent winters in New York City, studying at the Art Students League.
 During her time in Provincetown, she studied with Henry Hensche, honing her skills and studying color theory.
 Although Ms. O’Malley Keyes is known for her highly detailed oil paintings, it is her understanding of color theory that she credits to her study with Henry Hensche.
-She opened her first art gallery in Provincetown in 1970 at the age of 22 and owes the success that she has had in her artistic career to her studies with noted masters here in the United States, Europe and Shanghai.
-The artist has traveled extensively throughout Europe, Asia, and Central America seeking out painting masters to study with and expand her knowledge of fine art.
-O’Malley- Keyes travels yearly to study with noted Marine and Figurative painters to further hone her skills and to find continued inspiration in painting the historic yachts, local vistas, commissioned portraits and paintings that are at the center of her artistic career.
+She opened her first art gallery in Provincetown in 1970 at the age of 22 and owed the success that she has had in her artistic career to her studies with noted masters here in the United States, Europe and Shanghai.
+The artist has traveled extensively throughout Europe, Asia, and Central America, seeking out painting masters to study with and expand her knowledge of fine art.
+O’Malley- Keyes travels yearly to study with noted Marine and Figurative painters to further hone her skills and to find continued inspiration in painting the historic yachts, local vistas, commissioned portraits, and paintings that are at the center of her artistic career.

-“My choice of painting in the genre of contemporary realism, using an old masters technique of transparent layers of color, reflects my desire to simplify what an individual is looking at and through my work, feel that they are in the moment and a part of the painting.”
-It is color, her intense emotional connection to the sea and her fascination with elegant sailing yachts coupled with her deep desire to “know” the people behind her highly detailed portraits that inspire her.
+“My choice of painting in the genre of contemporary realism, using an old master’s technique of transparent layers of color, reflects my desire to simplify what an individual is looking at and through my work, feel that they are in the moment and a part of the painting.”
+It is color, her intense emotional connection to the sea, and her fascination with elegant sailing yachts coupled with her deep desire to “know” the people behind her highly detailed portraits that inspire her.
 “I want the viewer to feel the rush of water, the smell of salt air, and the joy of being on the ocean.
 I have chosen to paint these magnificent sailing yachts as a historical record.
 Versatility and vitality encapsulate the spectrum of her subjects from elegant classic yachts to charming coastal vistas, harbors, family portraits, the beauty of Cape Cod and international destinations.
 As you look at Julia’s paintings, the viewer can immediately see her dedication to detail, use of color and composition to create a unique work of art.